ENGR161-Team1/Proj2_FermModel_Team01/README.md

 - **Bend** - Elbows with direction change losses based on bend geometry
 - **Valve** - Flow control with adjustable resistance coefficients

 All connectors conserve mass while calculating realistic energy dissipation based on fluid dynamics principles.
+The connectors use a dedicated `processEnergy` method to calculate output kinetic energy after accounting for energy losses, which is then used to determine output flow rates.

 ## Installation